Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/access-control.md

 </code-block>
 </code-group>

-### Omitting defining resource and action for groups
+### Omitting defining resource and action for nav groups

 You can optionally define resource & action on navigation groups.